 - Skyglow – the brightening if the night sky over inhabited areas

 Each of these types of light pollution affect us in various ways.

-Excessively bright lights comes from several sources – glare from the sun, from oncoming headlights, or unshielded bright lights.
-The affects of glare can be long lasting or even permanent, such as from staring into the sun too long, or temporary, as with the headlights from oncoming traffic.
-Effects from glare increase with age, as light scatters more in older eyes than younger ones.
+Excessively bright lights come from several sources – glare from the sun, oncoming headlights, or unshielded bright lights.
+The effects of glare can be long lasting or even permanent, such as from staring into the sun too long, or temporary, as with the headlights from oncoming traffic.
+Effects from glare increase with age, as light, scatters more in older eyes than younger ones.
 Safety is an issue when glare affects the vision of drivers or pedestrians and can lead to accidents.

 Excessively grouped light sources are referred to as light clutter.
 They can cause confusion and distract from obstacles, potentially leading to accidents.

-Light trespass is the result of poor control of outdoor lighting and occurs when unwanted light crosses property lines.
+Light trespass results from poor control of outdoor lighting and occurs when unwanted light crosses property lines.
 A common example is when light from street lighting enters a bedroom window and illuminates the room.
 This light can disrupt sleep patterns and lead to health problems.
 This can lead to much frustration and agony.

 Over-Illumination is simply the use of more light than is needed for a specific task or activity.
 This leads to wasted energy and can contribute to glare, light clutter, and light trespass.
-Over-illumination can be as simple as lighting an area that is unoccupied.
+Over-illumination can be as simple as lighting an unoccupied area.

-Research has indicates that when viewed from nearby, about half of skyglow is light reflected from the ground and half from direct upward emissions.
+Research has indicated that about half of skyglow is light reflected from the ground and half from direct upward emissions when viewed from nearby.
 Studies have indicated about 10% – 15% of light is bounced upward.
-Simply blocking upward light can thus remove one half of the skyglow when viewed from nearby and by a much greater factor when viewed at a distance.
+Simply blocking upward light can remove one half of the skyglow when viewed from nearby and by a much greater factor when viewed at a distance.